 MATH 262.
 DIFFERENTIAL EQUATIONS.
 A study of the elementary theory and methods for analytic solution of ordinary differential equations, with applications, including first order equations, higher order linear equations, Laplace transform methods, and series solutions (time permitting).
 Prerequisite: Mathematics 162.
-Spring semester only, three hours.

 MATH 263.
 NUMERICAL DIFFERENTIAL EQUATIONS.
 The study and application of numerical methods for solving differential equations including Euler's method, Runge-Kutta methods, multi-step methods, and solutions of systems of equations.
 Prerequisite/corequisite: Mathematics 262 or permission of the instructor.
-Spring semester only, one hour.

 MATH 270.
 INDEPENDENT RESEARCH.
 An opportunity to conduct supervised research in mathematics.
 Sophomore standing, permission of the department chair, and a faculty sponsor are required.
-Semester course, one, two or three hours.

 MATH 303.
 COLLEGE GEOMETRY.
 This course explores various modern geometries from an axiomatic point of view.
 Topics such as sets of axioms and finite geometries, Euclidean and non-Euclidean geometries, geometric transformations, and possibly neutral geometry will be thoroughly examined.
 Prerequisite: Mathematics 210 or 213, and 222.
-Spring semester only, three hours.